EBISPOT/OXO/README.md

 * The indexer (oxo-indexer/), which indexes terms and mappings found in neo4j in solr
 * The Web application (oxo-web/), which provides the user interface

-The OxO Web application, solr, and neo4j can be started using docker-compose:
+The preferred method of deployment for OxO is using Docker.
+First, create the necessary volumes:

+    docker volume create --name=oxo-neo4j-data
+    docker volume create --name=oxo-neo4j-import
+    docker volume create --name=oxo-mongo-data
+    docker volume create --name=oxo-solr-data
+    docker volume create --name=oxo-hsqldb

+Then, start OxO:

     docker-compose up

-The docker-compose configuration, by default, stores all persistent data (the hsqldb, neo4j, and solr data files) in the data/ directory by mounting volumes.
-However, these datasets are empty until the loader and indexer have been executed.
+The OxO instance will be empty until the loader and indexer have been executed.

 ## Running the loader